magejosh/V1mjEdit_StressedOut/README.md

-# Stressed Out Mod - By irishmanjmo
+# Stressed Out Mod - By IrishManJMo
-magejosh updated to v1 with permission from irishmanjmo Made best efforts to maintain the intent of the mod while doing the updates.
+magejosh updated to v1 with permission from [IrishManJMo](https://github.com/IrishManJMo) Made best efforts to maintain the intent of the mod while doing the updates.
 Though some changes were necessary due to vanilla changes.

 ## Requirements